 Where to Stay in Norway

-Hostels are not all that plentiful across Norway (they’re usually just in the larger cities).
-Here are my recommended places to stay while you’re in Norway:
+Hostels are not all that plentiful across Norway (they’re usually just in the larger cities) so be sure to plan accordingly.
+Here are my suggested places to stay while you’re in Norway:

 - HI Bergen Hostel Montana (Bergen)